samueleaton/cubbie/README.md

 )
 ```

-But because you can ge an array of all state events using `store.stateEvents` you could shorten the above code to:
+But because you can get an array of all state events using `store.stateEvents` you could shorten the above code to:

 ``` javascript
 store.on(store.stateEvents, () => {